 Editors and blog owners at authority websites get tons of emails everyday.

-- Short: Try to keep your email within 200 words.
-Due to high volume of email, it isn’t possible for the editors to read longer emails.
+- Short: Try to keep your email to 200 words.
+Due to the high volume of email, it isn’t possible for editors to read longer messages.

 - Personalized: It should address the blog owner (or editor) by their name.
 You can start with why you liked one of their recently published posts or by congratulating them if were in the news for some reason.

 - Specific: After personalizing, share your topics along with the reasons why you think they will interest their blog’s audience.
-Greg Digneo recommends writing an outline for the post you are pitching.
+Greg Digneo recommends writing an outline for the guest blog post you are pitching.

-- Credible: Share your similar successful work from your personal blog or other industry blogs.
-The editor will instantly trust you if you’ve got a track record of receiving a good number of social shares and comments on your articles.
+- Credible: Share your similar successful work from your personal blog or other industry blogs with the blog owner.
+The blog owner or editor will instantly trust you if you’ve got a track record of receiving a good number of social shares and comments on your articles.